rocky-linux/documentation/docs/gemstones/view_kernel_conf.md

 /lib/modules/<kernel-release>/modules.dep
 ```

-but it is *MUCH* easier to read or parse the output of the "Used-by" field in [`lsmod`](https://man7.org/linux/man-pages/man8/lsmod.8.html).
+but it is easier to read or parse the output of the "Used-by" field in [`lsmod`](https://man7.org/linux/man-pages/man8/lsmod.8.html).

 ## Reference: